ganeshghube/jenkinsci/README.md

 ```

-2) Configure jenkins with default plugins and add following plugins alaos considering all required infra setup which requires.
+2)Configure jenkins with default plugins and add following plugins alaos considering all required infra setup which requires.

 Following are plugn names: